Dr. Ann Lundberg Professor of English

-The Other America America is home to a variety of peoples and literatures; this course focuses on the development of literatures produced by those outside the Anglo-European tradition whose experiences tell a different story about America.
+America is home to a variety of peoples and literatures; this course focuses on the development of literatures produced by those outside the Anglo-European tradition whose experiences tell a different story about America.
 The goal of the course is to enrich students' views of the content of American Literature and to familiarize them with a culture or cultures with which they may not be conversant.
 The course may be taught as African American, Native American, Asian American, or Hispanic American literature.
 Alternatively, the instructor may choose to focus on literatures in contact and conflict with one another, for example, the turbulent confluence of Native American, Anglo, and Hispanic Literatures of Nueva España.
-Prerequisite: ENG220.
-(4 credits, alternate years, consult department)
+Note: See the instructor for the specific offering before enrolling.
+This course may be taken more than once, provided a different literature is studied.
+Prerequisite: ENG250LC (4 credits, alternate years, consult department)

 - Special Topics in Rhetoric

 Specific subject matter of this course will vary from semester to semester, but will always focus on an issue in rhetorical studies or a genre of writing.
 Courses with writing as their emphasis will include both readings and student writing within the genre.
 Note: The course will be designed to welcome both majors and non-majors.
 The course may be taken more than once as long as the topic of study is different.
 (2-4 credits, non-yearly, consult department)